 B – Bath

-A nice long bath is proven to de-stress both your mind and your body.
-And go all out!
+A nice long bath is proven to de-stress your mind and body.

 Grab your favorite book and stay for as long as you can.
 Then, follow up with your favorite lotion.
 ENJOY!